 How much does sprinkler installation cost in Gilbert?

-A basic system for a standard Gilbert lot (quarter acre) runs $2,200 to $3,500 installed.
-Larger properties, multiple zones, or existing underground complications cost more.
-Call contact us or book a consultation for a quote on your specific property.
+A basic system for a standard Gilbert lot runs $2,200 to $3,500.
+Larger properties, multiple zones, or underground complications cost more.
+Call Book Online or book a consultation for a quote on your specific property.

 Do I need a permit for sprinkler installation in Gilbert?

 Yes.
-City of Gilbert requires permits for new irrigation systems.
-The permit process takes about a week and costs roughly $150.
-We handle the paperwork and inspection scheduling — it's part of the job, not an extra cost.
+The City of Gilbert requires permits for new irrigation systems.
+The permit takes about a week and costs roughly $150.
+We handle the paperwork and inspection scheduling as part of the job.

 When should I install or upgrade my sprinkler system?

-Spring (February through April) is ideal in Phoenix.
-Soil is moist enough to dig, summer hasn't started yet, and you have time to test and adjust before peak heat.
-Fall works too, but summer installs in Gilbert are brutal for the crew and harder on newly installed components.
+Spring (February through April) works best in Phoenix.
+Soil is moist enough to dig.
+Summer hasn't started.
+You have time to test and adjust before the heat peaks.
+Fall works too.
+Summer installs in Gilbert are brutal on crews and hard on new components.

 Ready to Install a System That Actually Works

-Fifteen years in the East Valley means Rene knows Gilbert's yards, soils, and water quirks better than most.
-He'll design a system that handles your specific property, not a generic plan that might work for half the neighborhood.
-If your sprinklers need installation, upgrade, or repair, book online or fill out our contact form and we'll get you scheduled.
-The Toolbox Pro — showing up, getting it done, and knowing the difference between a system that looks good and one that actually works.
+Fifteen years in the East Valley means Rene knows Gilbert's yards, soils, and water quirks.
+He'll design something for your specific property, not a generic plan that might work for half the neighborhood.
+If your sprinklers need installation, upgrade, or repair, book online or Book Online and we'll get you scheduled.
+The Toolbox Pro shows up, gets it done, and knows the difference between a system that looks good and one that actually works.